How Much Do Lash Techs Make? Statistics, Data & Case Study

 6- Self-Employed vs Employed

-Self-employed lash artists or those working in high-end salons make more money than employed lash techs.
-Lash artists who own their own business have more control over their time, bookings, and prices.
+Self-employed lash artists make more money than employed lash techs.
+They also have more control over their time, bookings, and prices.

 With high risk comes rewards.

-Also, a gross pay from a self-employed lash artist might seem impressive at first, but let’s not forget that you need to look at net pay if you want to compare apples to apples.
+Gross pay from a self-employed lash artist might seem impressive at first, but and that’s a big but, let’s not forget that you need to look at net pay if you want to compare apples to apples.

 So, just keep that in mind when making a decision!